Grayling, Michigan: History

-An important person in the history of Grayling is Rasmus Hanson.
-Hanson was born in 1846 in Denmark and immigrated to the United States some time later.
+Rasmus Hanson is an important person in the history of Grayling.
+He was born in 1846 in Denmark and emigrated to the United States some time later.
 At age 16 he began working in the lumber field.
-Two years later, E. N. Salling, Nelson Michelson, and he organized the first Salling-Hanson Company.
+Two years later, E. N. Salling, Nelson Michelson, and Hanson organized the first Salling-Hanson Company.
 After nearly 50 years of service, the Salling Hanson Company had shut down its operation in January 1927.
-He was a successful entrepreneur and created many businesses in Northern Michigan.
+Hanson was a successful entrepreneur and created many businesses in Northern Michigan.
 Along with being one of three lumber barons of Northern Michigan, Hanson owned the Michigan Sugar Company and the Bay City Sugar Company.
 In 1916, he donated 13,826 acres of cut-over land in Crawford County to the state of Michigan for use as a forest game preserve and military reservation.
 This land became the first state-owned game preserve.
-The area south of Lake Margrethe (named in honor of Hanson’s wife, Margrethe) continues to be used as a National Guard base that serves Michigan, Ohio, and Indiana guards.
+The area south of Lake Margrethe (named in honor of Hanson's wife, Margrethe) continues to be used as a National Guard base that serves Michigan, Ohio, and Indiana guards.
 Since 1947, Grayling has been the starting point of the Au Sable River Canoe Marathon, which is held every year on the last weekend of July.
 This is the longest nonstop canoe race in North America.